-TBW readings for VSAN disks (update!)
+TBW readings for VSAN disks (Update #2)

 As I just removed two of my VSAN capacity disks from my cluster nodes I took the chance to have a look on the TBW data of the disks.

 Funny enough I removed the 2 newest disks (without intention).
 One of them I just bought when I built the VSAN cluster (#2) and the other one came as a replacement for a failed disk (#1).
-This means both disks have only been in use within the VSAN environment and not in the RAID5 environment I wrote before.
+This means both disks have only been in use within the VSAN environment and not in the RAID5 environment I wrote about before.

 Disk | Power On Time | Total TB Written | Average writes/day |